- Responsible Office: Procurement Services, Finance and Budget

 Noncompliance with this policy may result in disciplinary action up to and including termination.
 VCU supports an environment free from retaliation.
 Retaliation against any employee who brings forth a good faith concern, asks a clarifying question, or participates in an investigation is prohibited.

 Who Should Know This Policy

-All faculty and staff are responsible for knowing this policy and familiarizing themselves with its contents and provisions.
+All employees (including faculty) who are responsible for requesting and approving honorariums are responsible for knowing this policy and familiarizing themselves with its contents and provisions.

 An honorarium is a token payment to a non-employee or non-student granted in recognition of a special service which custom or propriety forbids any fixed business price to be set.
 The services involved vary but are generally associated with oral presentations made at university-sponsored functions.